kammas/aws-playground/Notes on AC SAP/Notes.md

 For near-realtime storage of logs Kinesis Firehose can be used as the destination of Subscription Filters, and for realtime to Lambda or Kinesis Streams<p>
 For generating a cloud watch Metric a Metric Filter can be used<p>
 ##  [Refresher] CloudTrail Refresher (14:10)
+CloudTrail Is a product which logs API calls and account events as a Cloud Trail Event and is REGION SPECIFIC BUT A TRAIL CAN BE SET ALSO TO APPLY TO ALL REGIONS<p>
+Global Services log to us-east-1 (Global Service Events)<p>
+It's very often used to diagnose security or performance issues, or to provide quality account level traceability.<p>
+It is enabled by default in AWS accounts and logs free information with a 90 day retention.<p>
+It can be configured to store data indefinitely in S3 or CloudWatch Logs.<p>
+To customize the service i can create 1 or more Trails that will be logging Management Event (management operations or such as creating VPC, terminating EC3 ) and/or Data Events (Resource Operations ON A RESOURCE such as Trigger of a Lambda, S3 object was accessed etc)<p>
+CloudTrail generated logs can be stored as compressed json files to S3 and parsed by any tooling able to read JSON files and/or to CloudWatch logs to Search or take actions based on Metric Filters<p>
+Organizational Trail can also be created from the master account of the organization, logging for all Accounts of the Organization to a single point.<p>
+CloudTrail is NOT REAL TIME.
+Approximately 15 minutes delay max.<p>
+To configure a Trail we will also need an IAM Role to allow Cloud Trail to send data to CloudWatch<p>

 ##  [DEMO] Setting up an Organisational Trail (17:53)
+When asking to create trail and store data on a new S3 bucket the bucket policy is modifies accordingly to allow access from CloudTrail to S3 bucket<p>
 ##  AWS X-Ray (6:42)
+AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture. <p>
+With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors. <p>
+X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.<p>
+A Tracing header is generated by the first service and it is passed along to other services to show the session flow (distributed tracing)
+Segments (trace info such as IP, host, request,response,browser, start and end times etc) are send to XRAY Subsegments are more granular data of the above, calls to other endpoints etc Service Graps is generated using the above which is a JSON document describing how all the services and resources work together
+XRay console uses the Service Graph + the data collected to generate a Service Map (visual representation of the Service Graph)
+Accessing XRAY app--> Tracing Header generated ->Segment is generated-> next service etc Service map shows the Flow through a Distributed app, Response time, Requests and any errors or issues To enable X-Ray:
+1. For EC2 - install X-Ray Agent
+2. For ECS - Install X-Ray Agent in tasks
+3. For Lambda - Enable Option
+4. Beanstalk - Agent is preinstalled
+5. API Gateway - per stage option
+6. SNS & SQS can be used as well
+7. IAM Permissions (e.g. Lambda execution role is provided with the permissions required to send data to X-Ray )

 ##  Cost Allocation Tags (4:43)
 ##  Trusted Advisor (8:35)
 **Trusted Advisor** is a tool that provides real time guidance regarding best practices in relation to your resources with topics such as: